Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Stack Overflow

 When you reach level 18, you have access to an incredible but diffuse repository of information, drawing upon the wisdom of those who have come before you.
 You are always treated as if you have an extra source of knowledge for the Enchant downtime activity.
+Advantage on your skill checks made as part of the Enchant downtime activity now stacks; you may roll an additional d20 for each separate source of advantage, taking the highest result as usual.
+Like usual, advantage gained in this way is cancelled by disadvantage on a one-for-one basis.

 ## Overclock